= Credit towards Signature Program Phase II

 • Keilah Jacques, Instructor, School of Nursing

-• Krystal Lee, Research Associate, Health, Behaviour and Society, School of Public Health
+• Krystal Lee, Research Associate, Health, Behavior and Society, School of Public Health

 • Graham Mooney, Associate Professor, History of Medicine, School of Medicine